Insights in your inbox

 How process and technology stack mapping work in organizations

 Naturally, the various departments and business units that make up your business need technology to operate, record, and manage client information.
-Finance will employ it’s QuickBooks or Sage, while project management or sales will work with comprehensive solutions like MRPs or CRM systems.
+Finance will employ its QuickBooks or Sage, while project management or sales will work with comprehensive solutions like MRPs or CRM systems.

-Process and technology stack mapping ensure that each department has the correct tools that complement and enable their work, but also allows the ability to share specific information with complimenting systems for reporting or managing client information.
+Process and technology stack mapping ensures that each department has the correct tools that complement and enable their work, but also allows the ability to share specific information with complimenting systems for reporting or managing client information.
 Further, since each department will likely employ more than one tool or a collection of them, technology stack mapping ensures these tools are complementary and, crucially, integrate seamlessly into the broader organizational technology stack.

 Here are some of the different technology stacks you’ll likely employ for various business functions: